AgregoreWeb/agregore-ipfs-daemon/spec.md

 ### HEAD `/pubsub/<...>`

 This will return the same headers as any GET pubsub request.
-The header that might be useful is `X-IPFS-ID`, described above.

 This API call will work on `/pubsub/` and any path below it, and will always return the same headers.

 ### POST `/pubsub/<topic>`